-In 2001, Petronilla gained a Master’s Degree in Voice Studies at the Central School of Speech and Drama.
+Teaching career (summary): In 2001, Petronilla gained a Master’s Degree in Voice Studies at the Central School of Speech and Drama, and a PhD in Arts Education from Warwick University (2015).
 She has taught voice and acting at the leading drama schools in London; Mountview Theatre Academy, Royal Central School of Speech and Drama and East 15 Acting School (Essex University).
 She has also taught voice and acting at Bath Spa University, Bristol University and University of the West of England.
-Petronilla has taught at the AUB since 2006.
+Petronilla has taught Voice and Acting at the AUB since 2006.

-Petronilla has the role of the university orator, delivering the speeches at the Student Graduation ceremonies since 2014 and the Ceremony for the Installation of Professor Sir Christopher Frayling as the Chancellor of the Arts University in 2014.
+University Orator: Petronilla has the role of university orator, delivering the speeches at the Student Graduation Ceremonies since 2014, and at the Ceremony for the Installation of Professor Sir Christopher Frayling at the Arts University in 2014.

 - British Dysleixa Association (2016–2017)